George Schaller: Conservation career

-In 1963-4, Shaller and his wife were in Kanha National Park, India where they studied tigers.
+In 1963-1964, Schaller and his wife were in Kanha National Park, India where they studied tigers.
 In 1966, Schaller and his wife traveled to Tanzania to live in the Serengeti, and Schaller conducted one of the first studies of social behavior and movement of Africa's big cats.
+Schaller appeared as himself on the December 6, 1965 episode of the CBS gameshow To Tell the Truth.

 In his 1972 work The Tree Where Man Was Born, author Peter Matthiessen described Schaller as "single-minded, not easy to know".
 Matthiessen went on to say Schaller was "a stern pragmatist" who "takes a hard-eyed look at almost everything", "lean and intent", and in 1978's The Snow Leopard Matthiessen wrote that by that time, some considered Schaller the world's finest field biologist.

 In the fall of 1973, Schaller went to the remote Himalayan region of Dolpo, an area of Nepal occupied by people of the Tibetan culture and ethnicity.
 Schaller was there to study the Himalayan Bharal, (blue sheep), and possibly glimpse the elusive snow leopard, an animal rarely spotted in the wild.
 Schaller is one of only two Westerners known to have seen a snow leopard in Nepal between 1950 and 1978.
 Accompanying him on the trip was Matthiessen, and as a result of the trip, Matthiessen wrote The Snow Leopard, (1978) detailing the accounts of their travels and research, which won two U.S. National Book Awards.
 Schaller is referred to throughout the book as "GS".

 In the late 1970s, Schaller spent time in Brazil studying the jaguar, capybara, "alligator" (caiman), and other animals of the region.